NVIDIA/NeMo/README.md

 from the command line, using hydra.
 By default, the data preparation script will download the data into the `bignlp-scripts/data/` directory.
 We recommend that the `data_dir` parameter is set to a workspace, so that the data is visible across multiple jobs later on.
-The vocab and merge files should also be stored to the same workspace as the dataset.
+The tokenizer model file should also be stored to the same workspace as the dataset.
 The data preparation code must be launched in a multi-node job, and can be parallelized to use between 2 and 30 nodes, for faster parallel preparation of the dataset.